-A couple years ago, I ramped down my freelancing to start work on my own game, Murders & Acquisitions.
+A few years back, I ramped down my freelancing to start work on my own game, Murders & Acquisitions.
 M&A went to Kickstarter in May of 2016 and was successfully funded.
 Murders & Acquisitions went up for sale at DriveThruRPG.com in December of 2016.

 Now I'm working on the next RPG from NerdBurger Games.
-Capers is a supers game set in the 1920s Prohibition Era of the United States.
-The game is coming along nicely, with playtesters working hard to help me make Capers the best game it can be.
+CAPERS is a sort-of supers game set in the 1920s Prohibition Era of the United States.
+The game is coming along nicely, with playtesters working hard to help me make CAPERS the best game it can be.

 When I’m not designing RPGs (or playtesting or planning or blogging or…you get the picture), I’m working as an architect, watching all manner of fantasy, sci-fi, and horror TV and movies, reading satirical non-fiction, playing RPGs and board/card games with my friends, and co-hosting a weekly podcast.

 Select Game Design Resume Items

 Here's a short list of my favorite RPG freelance projects.